 Knowing this helps us to indicate how acidic or alkaline a substance is and the pH scale goes from 0 to 14.

-Acidic water is reflected with a pH that is below 7.
+Acidic water is reflected with a number below 7.
 Unsurprisingly, a pH of 0 indicates the most acidic substance, for instance, the acid in batteries goes under this category.

 Getting alkaline water means that the water is a pH of 8 or higher.
 The most alkaline substance is something like bleach which has a pH of 14.

-Pure water has a pH of 7 and is considered “neutral” because it has no acidic or basic qualities.
+Pure water has a pH of 7 and is considered “neutral” because it has no acidic qualities.

 Which pH Value is Safe for Drinking Water?